FINANCIAL AID PROCESS

-Each eligible student will receive a Financial Aid Award letter from Neumann University via email after an admission decision has been made.
+Each eligible student will receive a Financial Aid Offer from Neumann University via email after an admission decision has been made.

-The award letter should only be returned to the Office of Financial Assistance if the student wishes to reject or adjust an award amount.
-The requested change and student signature should be on the returned letter, or an email with requested changes can be sent to email@example.com from the student's Neumann email account.
+The offer should only be returned to the Office of Financial Assistance if the student wishes to reject or adjust an offer amount.
+The requested change and student signature should be on the returned offer, or an email with requested changes can be sent to email@example.com from the student's Neumann email account.

 If the student's FAFSA is selected for verification, you will receive a letter and email indicating how to submit your verification documentation.
 A student's financial aid award cannot be finalized until those documents have been received and reviewed.

 - Apples to Apples: 3 Steps to Finding the Best College Deal (PDF)

 - FAFSA Facts and Fiction: Get the Truth – and the Money You Need for College (PDF)